Questions About Sexuality Need Good Answers

 Here’s the final question the RUF interns must answer today: What’s wrong with sexual behavior that is consensual and doesn’t hurt anyone?
 This is the post-modern justification for any and all sexual behavior (and is, frankly, what causes the struggle the student intern was talking to me about).

-A Harvest Student Outreach colleague, and I walked away from our time with RUF with a deepened sense of how today’s students are bombarded with an anything-goes sexuality that looks appealing but does not bring about the life God has for his creation.
+After addressing these questions about sexuality, my colleague and I walked away from our time with RUF with a deepened sense of how today’s students are bombarded with an ‘anything goes’ sexuality that looks appealing but does not bring about the life God has for his creation.
 This necessity of our mission to equip churches to proclaim the goodness of Christ and his design for sexuality to emerging generations was only strengthened during our time with them.